Changes coming 1 July 2025

 Caterers licence

-• in open containers where you’re catering, and
+• in open containers where you’re catering

 • where the main activity at the premises is serving food for eating on site.